 The person (or people, if you choose) with the most donations at the end of the competition will have their hair shaved off in front of the whole school.
 Schedule the big chop during a pep rally before a major game, or save it for the end of the semester.

-There’s no shortage of runners these days, so a 5K or walk-a-thon is certain to attract local and regional talent and bring in donations.
+A 5K or walk-a-thon is certain to attract local and regional talent and bring in donations.
 Sell per-person tickets, or require would-be contestants to raise a specific amount of money to participate.
 Either way, you can’t go wrong with an inspiring athletic challenge.
-In one example, children’s organization Kol HaNearim raised nearly $50,000 through a single-day marathon.
+For example, the children’s organization Kol HaNearim raised nearly $50,000 through a single-day marathon.

-You don’t always need to come up with a never-before-seen event to motivate people to give.
+You don’t always need to create a never-before-seen event to motivate people to give.
 Sometimes, you only need a straightforward ask for donations from your network.
 This is called crowdfunding.
 A crowdfunding campaign is basically cost-free because you can coordinate everything from your online fundraising page.
 Share your story, describe your goal, and then give the power to the people.

 One of the best fundraising ideas for sports teams is to secure a sponsor.
 Sponsorships provide more consistent season-to-season funding without the need for constant campaigns.
 Another positive?
 You can ask sponsors for a wide range of donations.
 Generally, sponsors advertise on jerseys, in programs, or on stadium banners.
 However, your sponsor may be fine with a few social media mentions.

 Restaurants, food pantries, doctors, attorneys, and mechanics could all be potential sponsors.
 Find a company or individual who shares the same values or mission as your team, and strike up a conversation.
-Brush up on some tips for scoring a sponsorship before you reach out.
+Brush up on some tips for how to score a sponsorship before you reach out.

 This fundraising idea takes the classic golf tournament and adds a bit of whimsy.
 With a miniature golf tournament, the aim is more fun than form.
 Assemble teams to compete for the best score, and use a free fundraising platform like Givebutter to manage entry fees, handle check-in, and provide attendees with real-time updates on who’s in the lead.